TankedThomas/ZX80/README.md

 ![Recreated ZX80 Keypad](https://raw.githubusercontent.com/TankedThomas/ZX80/master/Components/ZX80_Key.png)

+#### Parts List

 A [parts list is available as a CSV](https://raw.githubusercontent.com/TankedThomas/ZX80/master/Docs/zx80_parts_list.csv), though it is not completed yet (primarily the capacitors and the RAM/ROM ICs).
 Grant's parts list has some mistakes which I have corrected (to be detailed at a later date), and I am working on adding information about all the 60Hz-only components to the list as well.

+It's worth noting that **the listed ceramic crystal resonator may not work** - according to Martin, it should be a ceramic *discriminator*, of which a modern 6.5MHz part doesn't appear to exist.
+Unless you can source the original component, I recommend just using the alternate part listed - the 6.5MHz crystal.

 #### Case